PokemonSanFran/pokeemerald-expansion/docs/docs/game_features/improved_ai.md

-# Improved Battle Artifical Intelligence
+# Improved Battle Artificial Intelligence

 `pokeemerald-expaansion` provides a number of improves to the battle AI, allowing for more interesting and engaging battles within a developer's game.

 ## AI Overview

 When in battle, the AI has a score for each of its move, and two special actions (fleeing, or "watching" in the Safari Zone).
-Each action's score is calculated using the AI functions in [`src/battle_main.c`](src/battle_main.c), which in turn are contorlled by the AI Flags defined for that Trainer.
+Each action's score is calculated using the AI functions in [`src/battle_main.c`](https://github.com/rh-hideout/pokeemerald-expansion/tree/upcoming/src/battle_main.c), which in turn are contorlled by the AI Flags defined for that Trainer.
 If no flags are set, the AI will just randomly pick one of its moves.

 ## AI Flags